 Click the Create a new, empty Workspace and then click the OK button to create a new workspace.

-When the Startup Control Panel appears, check the box for Open the Web Control Panel when this Workspace is opened if you plan to use this workspace to create a Web or Mobile application.
+If the Startup Control Panel dialog appears, check the box for Open the Web Control Panel when this Workspace is opened if you plan to use this workspace to create a Web or Mobile application.
 The Web Control Panel is where resources for a web or mobile application are listed.
 Click OK to finish creating your new workspace.